 Uganda has gained a popular reputation as an exceptional worldwide destination for “bird watching” activities.
 Although the size of Uganda is not particularly big, it hosts over 1000 species of birds (whereas in Europe there are 700 species) owing to the diversity of its territory (from the Lake Victoria, to Rwenzori mountains, to the desert land of Karamoja).
 Bird watching activities are available basically everywhere: from the Ssese islands of Lake Victoria, to the National Parks and game Reserves.
 Amongst the birds are the special Shoebill stork, Papyrus gonolek, African fish eagle, horn bills and lyre tailed honey guides.

-Water Rafting and Source of the Nile:
+Water Rafting and Source of the Nile

 The legendary Source of the river Nile from Lake Victoria is located in Uganda, close to Jinja town.
 This is the starting point for the white water rafting route, which is widely regarded to be as exhilarating as the more famous Zambesi Gorge below Victoria Falls.
 About 10 kms down the river is the Source of the nile and a series of impressive rapids, fantastic scenery even for spending a relaxing day.
 The whitewater rafting activities have three options: half day, full day and two days activity, from a minimum of 5 kilometers to 30 kilometers.
-All levels and ages are considered; safety is guaranteed by highly professional staff and equipments.
+All levels and ages are considered; safety is guaranteed by highly professional staff and equipment.

 Rwenzori Mountaneering, the “Mountains of the Moon”